 For example, if you rest at the end of the pool while swimming it will identify how many lengths you've done and record the information.
 There's also a new workout type for high-intensity interval training too.

-You can also do multiple workouts at the same time and swipe to the side to be able to switch between the exercises you're doing.
+It's also confirmed by Apple that you can do multiple workouts at the same time and swipe to the side to be able to switch between the exercises you're doing.
 It should make tracking triathlons much easier than before.

 The Apple Music app on Apple Watch is also going to automatically sync music when you get the update.
 It means you can get Apple Music playlists like New Music Fix, Favorites Mix and your most listened to music downloaded directly to your watch offering you more options to listen to music while on the go.